 3. Location, Location, Location

 It sounds obvious, but many people forget to take into account where their EV will be parked.
 You’ll need to install your charger close enough for the cable to reach the vehicle’s charger port.
+Some chargers allow you to buy longer cables, but they're generally limited to about 25 -300 feet.
 At the same time, you’ll want to install your charger close to your electrical panel to avoid the cost of long conduit runs.
 Fortunately, many modern homes are built with the electrical panel just outside the garage, enabling your electrician to run an outlet directly into the garage with minimal conduit run required.
-If your home has a detached garage, or your panel is located some distance away from your garage or car port, there will surely be additional cost associated with the installation.
+If your home has a detached garage, or your panel is located some distance away from your garage or car port, there will surely be additional cost associated with the extended wire run.

 4. Consider Your Charger's Portability

-While many chargers are designed to be permanently installed in your garage, don’t go for it.
-Instead, make sure to purchase a unit with a 240V NEMA 6-50 or 14-50 power plug, and have your electrician install an appropriate 240V AC outlet.
+While many chargers are designed to be permanently installed in your garage, we generally recommend opting for a unit with a 240V NEMA 6-50 or 14-50 power plug that can be plugged into any 240V outlet.
 The cost of installation will be about the same, and having a plug-in model means you can easily take it with you if you move or throw it in the trunk when you travel to a place where 240V might be available.
 Most Level 2 Chargers include wall-mounts that allow for easy removal, and many have locking mechanisms to secure the unit when installed in a carport or exterior wall.

 5. Examine the EV Charger Extras

 Many of the EV chargers now on the market offer a range of “smart” connectivity features, some of which can save you time and aggravation.
-Some enable you to monitor and control charging via a smartphone app.
+Some enable you to monitor and control charging via a smartphone app from virtually anywhere.
 Some can schedule your car to charge during lower-cost off-peak hours.
-And many will enable you to keep track of your car’s electrical consumption, which can be useful if you use your EV for business.
+And many will enable you to keep track of your car’s electrical consumption over time, which can be useful if you use your EV for business.